UberDever/untyped-lambda-calculus/docs/syntax.md

 # Untyped lambda calculus grammar

-The following is the grammar for untyped lambda calculus in strict form (with only unary functions and mandatory parens around abstractions)
+The following is the grammar for untyped lambda calculus in strict form (with only unary functions and mandatory parens around applications)

 ### Lexer